DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxFileManager/1 Configuration/upload/maxFileSize.md

 ---
 ---
 ##### shortDescription
-Specifies the maximum upload file size in bytes.
+Specifies the maximum upload file size, in bytes.

 ---